tamasgal/royweb/README.rst

 ======

 Restless Oyster Web is an online monitoring tool.
 It provides a graphical user interface which can be accessed by any WebSocket-capable web browser.
 Although it's designed for the KM3NeT neutrino detector, it provides a simple interface to let you monitor other kinds of parameters.
+The current status is alpha and I'm redesigning the parameter format to add more flexibility for other use cases.

+The main goal is to create a tool which runs a web interface and monitors several types of parameters sent via UDP packets.
+The visualisation of the data is done by the d3.js framework and the parameters are sent as JSON objects.
+Monitoring a specific parameter should be as easy as sending a JSON object through UDP to the webserver.
+Any connected client should then receive the packet and the user will be able to create live graphs or histograms with the desired parameters.

+Feel free to contribute/join, any kind feedback is welcome!

 Documentation
 -------------